 A hazard exposed when a safety cover is removed can cause serious injury or death.
-To prevent injury:

-- Fit the safety labels at the locations shown on the back of the label sheet supplied. - Observe the safety labels. - · Refer to the service manual before removing covers.
+- Fit the safety labels at the locations shown on the back of the label sheet supplied. - · Observe the safety labels. - · Refer to the service manual before removing covers.